alxwen711/pythonCompetitiveLibrary/README.md

 # Contributing
 This is a relatively new project I've began so all contributions are greatly appreciated.
 For any documentation edits (in Python files or README) simply create a pull request and I'll review it as soon as I can.

-If you want to add a new Python algorithm/data structure then use the format given in [newAlgorithm.py](./newAlgorithm.py) by writing your own code below the intial multiline comment.
+If you want to add a new algorithm or data structure file then use the format given in [newAlgorithm.py](./contributing/algorithm.py) by writing your own code below the intial multiline comment.
 For the multiline comment replace all square brackets with the appropriate information; everything else there is optional.
+Testfiles for quality assurance are also appreciated and a template for creating them is found in [algorithmTest.py](./contributing/algorithmTest.py).

-If you are creating a new template file, do not use newAlgorithm.py.
+If you are creating a new template file, newAlgorithm.py is unnecessary.
 Refer to [baseTemplate.py](./implementation/baseTemplate.py) as an example.

 Keep in mind that for this project, the goal for each Python file is for it to be: